 Are you tired of serving double faults and giving your opponents free points?

 How frustrating is it to see the tennis ball in your hand, giving you total control of the beginning of the point yet… you fail to get one out of the two serves in?

 The following tips will help you avoid missing your serves, and enjoy your tennis:

 1. Use Spin

-Imparting slice or topspin on your serves (on the second attempt in particular) will save you from giving points away or being put in defense by your opponent’s return.
+Imparting slice or topspin on your serves (the second attempt, in particular) will save you from giving points away, or being in a defensive position on your opponent’s return.

 The spin brings the ball down due to the air friction, therefore you will not miss long… too often.

 2. Relax Your Arm

-Begin your serving motion with your hands and arms relaxed and in front of your hips.
-Many times I see people beginning their serve motion by holding the ball and racquet too high (chest level) before tossing the ball – this action tightens your shoulders and arms.
+Begin your serving motion with your hands and arms relaxed, in front of your hips.
+Many times I notice people beginning their serve motion by holding the ball and racquet too high (chest level) before tossing the ball – this action tightens the shoulders and arms.

 Keep a loose grip on the racquet at all times.

 Your breathing should be slow and deep before you begin the service motion.

 Inhale as you toss the ball up, then exhale as you swing up to hit it.